drewling/headless-documentation/guides/wp-content-blocks.md

 ---
 title: Get started with WP Content Blocks
-description: The tutorial will introduce you to the WP Content Blocks
+description: The tutorial will introduce you to the WP Content Blocks plugin.
 ---